Skip to main content

 Test with Real Users

 Have colleagues or beta users call your IVR.
-You'll discover confusing prompts, unclear options, and timing issues that aren't obvious during development.
+You will discover confusing prompts, unclear options, and timing issues that are not obvious during development.